chrisvasqm/js-api-testing/README.md

 At a high level, the following layers are being used: `Client` > `Service` > `Test`.

-- `Client`: Code that handles overall configurations on how to call a REST/GRPC code.
+- `Client`: Handles overall configurations on how to call a REST/GRPC code.
-- `Service`: Code that handles specific endpoint routes and individual logic while consuming the `Client` layer and providing a simple API.
+- `Service`: Handles specific endpoint routes and individual logic while consuming the `Client` layer and providing a simple API.
-- `Test`: Code that is in charge of consuming the `Service` and assert on the data retrieved.
+- `Test`: Handles assertions on the data retrieved from the `Service` layer.

-  > Note: In this case we are using Mocha for the test framework and Chai for the assertions, but these can be replaced if needed.
+> Note: In this case we are using Mocha for the test framework and Chai for the assertions in the `Test` layer, but these can be replaced if needed.